-Non-dissertator students consult with their advisor on when to take independent study coursework, usually MP990, throughout their program.
+Non-dissertator students consult with their advisor on when to take independent study/research coursework, usually MP990, throughout their program.
 In order to ensure the student and the advisor are aware of work to be done as an independent study, permission is needed to enroll.
 The student should meet with the advisor, discuss the work load and outcomes and then determine the appropriate number of independent study credits needed each semester.
-The student and/or advisor can send an e-mail to Carol Aspinwall and she will grant permission to enroll.
+The student and/or advisor can send an e-mail to the Educational Programs Coordinator, and they will grant permission to enroll.
 There may be times when a student would like to do independent work with someone other than their faculty advisor.
 The same process should be followed in this case.

-Dissertators should contact Carol Aspinwall for permission to enroll with their advisor for the MP990 required three credits each term.
+Dissertators should contact the Educational Programs Coordinator for permission to enroll with their advisor for the MP990 required three credits each term.
 If a dissertator wishes to take a course other than MP990 for the required three credits, they need to get approval from their advisor.